Facts: Did You Know?

 If you are rich or a celebrity, you can move up the waiting list more quickly.

 Severity of illness, time spent waiting, blood type and match potential are the factors that determine your place on the waiting list.
 A patient’s income, race or social status are never taken into account in the allocation process.
+Click here for more details about organ allocation by organ type.

 After donating an organ or tissue, a closed casket funeral is the only option.